 The landscape on this part of the island changes a bit as we get higher in altitude.
-It reminded me so much of our drive through the Conor Pass on Ireland’s Dingle Peninsula last summer.
+It reminds me so much of our drive through the Conor Pass on Ireland’s Dingle Peninsula last summer.

 The volcanic crater lake of Lagoa do Fogo is the island’s highest lake and is protected by a government regulation against construction in the area.

 Thanks to this regulation, the lake is pure, natural unspoiled beauty and the vistas as you drive around the lake are sensational.

 We make the loop around the lake taking in every lovely vantage point.
 Then we head down the opposite side of the mountain in search of one last caldeira on our wish list.

 Before leaving the Azores (and believe me, by this point, we don’t want to!) we can’t resist hitting one more hot spring.